joyofhex/calen/README.md

 ## Options

 ```
+$ bundle exec bin/calen --help
-  Usage: $0 [options]
+Usage: calen [options]
     -s, --site SITE                  SITE to search for rooms
     -d, --date DATE                  DATE to search
         --work-day-start-time TIME   TIME for the beginning of the day
         --work-day-end-time TIME     TIME for the end of the day
     -l, --length DURATION            Length of meeting
     -t, --time TIME                  Start time of the meeting
+    -a, --address ADDRESS            Address of user to lookup
+    -m, --me                         Lookup up calendar for today
 ```